Iziik/Cloudstatic-project/README.md

 }
 ```
 ### 📦 CLOUDFRONT
--The distribution was created with Cloudstatic-assignment endpoint as the origin.
+- The distribution was created with Cloudstatic-assignment endpoint as the origin.
--Enabled HTTP → HTTPS redirection.
+- Enabled HTTP → HTTPS redirection.
--Attached a Custom SSL certificate.
+- Attached a Custom SSL certificate.

 ---
 ### 📋 IAM User & POLICIES